 - Unjustly capitalizing on a borrower's relative ignorance about mortgage acquisition.

 - Inserting hidden clauses in contracts in which a borrower will unknowingly promise to pay the broker or lender to find him or her a mortgage whether or not the mortgage is closed.
 Source

 Protect your business.

 Premises liability exposure: Do you have clients that come to see you at your office location?
-Off-site exposure includes having all employees submit to background checks and having a policy/procedure manual explaining how employees are to conduct themselves off site.
+Reducing off-site exposure includes having all employees submit to background checks and having a policy/procedure manual explaining how employees are to conduct themselves off-site.

 Errors and omissions exposures: No one is perfect and mistakes can happen during any mortgage transaction.
-Therefore, there must be a system of checks and balances in place to quickly catch and fix an mistakes that are made.
-Continuous education insures that you and your employees are working under the latest guidelines and best practices of he industry.
+Therefore, there must be a system of checks and balances in place to quickly catch and fix any mistakes that are made.
+Continuous education ensures that you and your employees are working under the latest guidelines and best practices of the industry.
 Finally, make sure to get an E&O policy to protect you from any omissions.